HireRight Reports an Expunged Case From Over 8 Years Ago I Lost My Job. How Do I Sue Them?

 What to Do Immediately If You Lost Your Job Over This

-4. Save evidence of job loss.
+Save evidence of job loss.
 This is important for damages.
-Keep:
+Keep the adverse action letter and emails from the employer.

-5. Contact an FCRA attorney immediately.
-These cases are often extremely strong, especially when you’ve:
+Contact an FCRA attorney immediately.
+These cases are often extremely strong, especially when you’ve lost a job and/or suffered income loss.

 Under the FCRA, you pay nothing upfront, and HireRight must cover your attorney’s fees if they broke the law.